TechJs-Digitalization/Digital-Library/api/README.md

-# Awesome Project Build with TypeORM
+# API REST with expressJS and Typescript

 Steps to run this project: